Getting Approved For a Mortgage

 Your age

-The vast majority of lenders require residential mortgage applicants to be at least 18 years old.
+Most lenders require residential mortgage applicants to be at least 18 years old.
 They also tend to have a maximum age limit too.
-This can either be the age you are when you take out the mortgage (typically the maximum is 75 or 80) or the age you’ll be when your mortgage term ends (this tends to range from 75 to 95).
+This can either be the age you are when you take out the mortgage (typically, the maximum is 75 or 80) or the age you’ll be when your mortgage term ends (this tends to range from 75 to 95).

 Your employment status

-Lenders will take a keen interest in your employment type.
+Lenders will be keenly interested in your employment type.
 This will help them determine how much and how regularly you’re paid.

-If you’ve been employed for a number of years, receive a regular salary and meet all other lending criteria, you shouldn’t have too much trouble getting approved.
-If, however, you’re in what’s deemed ‘non-standard’ employment – for example you’re self-employed, you work part-time or you’re a contractor – it could be a bit trickier, but not impossible, to get your application approved.
+If you’ve been employed for several years, receive a regular salary and meet all other lending criteria, you shouldn’t have too much trouble getting approved.
+If you’re in what’s deemed ‘non-standard’ employment – for example, you’re self-employed, you work part-time, or you’re a contractor – it could be a bit trickier, but not impossible, to get your application approved.

 The type of property you’re buying

-If you’re buying a non-standard property – such as a house with a thatched roof, a flat above a shop, or a barn conversion – this could be a red flag for lenders because of concerns over resale potential if they have to repossess your home in the future.
+If you’re buying a non-standard property, such as a house with a thatched roof, a flat above a shop, or a barn conversion, this could be a red flag for lenders because they may have concerns over resale potential if they have to repossess your home in the future.

 That’s not to say you can’t get a mortgage if you’re purchasing a non-standard property.
 You may just have a more limited choice of lender.